dodiameer/xlsx_terminal/README.md

 # XLSX Terminal interface
 <p>Create, add data to, and remove XLSX files.
-All from the comfort of your terminal.</p>
+All from the comfort of your terminal.
+Created for fun, not practicality.</p>

 # Usage:
 in your terminal, go to the app's folder. then run `python3 xlsx_terminal.py [option]`